salsa-rs/salsa/book/src/plumbing/db_lifetime.md

 Salsa stores tracked and interned fields and memoized query results after the particular `&'db DB` borrow that produced them has ended.
 Internally, Salsa erases that lifetime while the value is in storage and restores the current database lifetime when the value is accessed again.
-The unsafe `SalsaValue` marker trait is the boundary that makes this rebranding sound: an older value must remain safe to retain and use in a later revision, including through safe operations such as `PartialEq`.
+The unsafe `SalsaValue` trait describes both representations: `Self` is the `'static` type retained in storage, and its `Output` is the type exposed with the current database lifetime.
+This is the boundary that makes rebranding sound: an older value must remain safe to retain and use in a later revision, including through safe operations such as `PartialEq`.

-`#[derive(salsa::SalsaValue)]` checks the guarantee structurally by requiring every field to implement `SalsaValue`.
+`#[derive(salsa::SalsaValue)]` checks the guarantee structurally.
+A field whose retained and exposed types are identical is accepted directly.
+A field whose type changes with the database lifetime must implement `SalsaValue`.
 A direct database-lifetime reference such as `&'db T` does not implement the trait because its referent may be changed or freed in a later revision.
 Salsa handles do implement it because access to their data goes back through the current database state.

 If a field is known to satisfy the guarantee but its type cannot implement `SalsaValue`, `#[salsa_value(prove_safe_to_retain_manually)]` skips the structural check for that field.
-This is a manual assertion of the same retention guarantee.
+This manual assertion is supported by `derive(SalsaValue)` and directly on tracked and interned struct fields.

 The structural derive cannot validate invariants hidden behind unsafe code.
 For example, a type could store an integer address together with a Salsa handle used as a lifetime witness.
 Even though